-- 8.1 In addressing the national economic situation and following the Emergency Budget in July 2015 the Government has emphasised the need to look further at a four year programme of public sector spending restraint and reconfiguration.
-This was reinforced in the Chancellor's annual autumn speech/Spending Review in December 2015 with further restriction placed on the Government's public spending plans up to 2020.
-The tightening and reduction of Government funding contributions to local government funding and the new Government's changes from April 2013 for the funding of Local Government, means that the current financial challenges for 2017/18 and beyond will continue.
-This needs to be seen as part of an extended period of financial retrenchment similar at least to the previous four years that Local Government has already encountered and that councils will need to consider a much longer spending reduction programme than previously identified by Central Government. - 8.2 This report predominantly addresses, as we are required to do, a detailed budget for 2016/17 but it is also appropriate to identify the areas the Council should continue to explore in order to meet the budget constraints of future years and also tailor the services it provides and review its role within national policy and local circumstances. - 8.3 Like all local authorities in England, Southend-on-Sea Borough Council is facing unprecedented financial challenges.
+- 8.1 In addressing the national economic situation the Government has continued to emphasise the need to look further at a four year programme of public sector spending restraint and reconfiguration.
+This was reinforced in the Chancellor's annual Autumn Statement on 23 November 2016 with further restriction placed on the Government's public spending plans up to 2021 with the commitment to its departmental spending plans set out in the Spending Review 2015.
+The tightening and reduction of Government funding contributions to local government funding and the new Government's changes from April 2013 for the funding of Local Government, means that the current financial challenges for 2018/19 and beyond will continue.
+This needs to be seen as part of a continued period of financial retrenchment similar at least to the previous four years that Local Government has already encountered and that councils will need to consider a much longer spending reduction programme than previously identified by Central Government. - 8.2 This report predominantly addresses, as we are required to do, a detailed budget for 2017/18 but it is also appropriate to identify the areas the Council should continue to explore in order to meet the budget constraints of future years and also tailor the services it provides and review its role within national policy and local circumstances. - 8.3 Like all local authorities in England, Southend-on-Sea Borough Council is facing unprecedented financial challenges.
 The Council has, over a number of years, addressed significant funding gaps whilst also achieving improved efficiency and service delivery.
 In the current, and forecast, period of national financial stringency the scale of financial contraction is such as to challenge the scale, nature and purpose of the role of the Council. - 8.4 Traditionally, and particularly over recent years, the nature of Council activity has seen an increase in the level of directly delivered services for the local populace and for local businesses and visitors.
 Many services have been delivered on a universal basis and free or at limited cost.
-As funding continues to reduce greater pressure is being placed upon the services provided by the Council and also the way in which these are delivered. - 8.5 Since the beginning of the current national financial crisis the Council has striven to sustain its full range of services but it is increasingly likely that this approach will be unviable. - 8.6 It is proposed that the Council will increasingly focus the delivery of its services in a targeted way, concentrating on delivering services to those residents who need the Council's help.
+As funding continues to reduce greater pressure is being placed upon the services provided by the Council and also the way in which these are delivered. - 8.5 Since the beginning of the national fiscal situation the Council has striven to sustain its full range of services but it is increasingly likely that this approach will be unviable. - 8.6 The Council will increasingly focus the delivery of its services in a targeted way, concentrating on delivering services to those residents who need the Council's help.
 The Council will also adopt this as an approach in tailoring the delivery of its many statutory services.
 To underpin this approach the Council will also reposition its role as one to help the community, its residents and businesses, to take personal control of as many factors affecting their lives as is possible.